 Can you change it?
 Can you change the thoughts that are creating imposter syndrome to something that you believe is empowering?

-Number 5, I want you to ask future you what she thinks.
-I want you to look into the future - tomorrow.
-You're struggling to work today.
-I want you to ask future you what she hopes you do today, or this week, or this month.
-I want you to look into the future a week or a month or a year or five years.
-What does that person, what is she hoping and praying that you do today that will help you push through this imposter syndrome?
+I want you to look into the future and ask future you what she hopes you do today, or this week, or this month.
+I want you to look into the future – a week or a month or a year or five years – What is she hoping and praying that you do today that will help you push through this imposter syndrome?

 But a second reason, and equally as important, is to help you through imposter syndrome.
 When you get an email or a Facebook comment from someone saying, “I’ve never thought of that that way, this opened my eyes.”
 I want you to screenshot it, add it to a folder on your website, where you keep track of all of that so that when you are really feeling threatened by Satan and imposter syndrome, you can go look at that and realize you can see the proof that you have helped and can help people.

-And number 7, I want you to take action.
-I was talking to my 12-year-old son recently and he was asking me about "Mom, I don't know if I have faith.
-I don't.
-I don't know if I do.
-What if, what if God, isn't real?
-What if the Book of Mormon isn't true?
-What if, what if it's all made up?"
+I was talking to my 12-year-old son recently and he was asking me “Mom, I don’t know if I have faith.
+What if God, isn’t real?
+What if the Book of Mormon isn’t true?
+What if it’s all made up?”

 That’s what faith is.
 It’s taking that action.
 You will never know for sure if you belong, you will never know for sure if you can be successful, you will never know for sure who you can help until you take action.
 Until you turn this into a business, create a product, choose an affiliate product to create and move, move forward, only then will you know for sure if this is where you are meant to be.

-I would love to know, if this episode is helpful, which of these seven tips is most helpful?
+I would love to know which of these seven tips is most helpful?
 Leave me a review and let me know.
 I love feedback.
 That is how I adjust and make sure that I am giving you what you really need.